Thu, 12 November 2020

 Its website says ‘Our Business Essentials tariffs are designed for small businesses, and they offer simplicity and flexibility.
 You can upgrade and add apps or devices when you need.’

-These are some of the characteristics O2 business mobile plans offer:
+These are some of the characteristics O2 business mobile plans offer.:

 SIM only plans for businesses

-You can pay for a business SIM from O2 while using your own personal mobile phone.
-You get unlimited minutes and unlimited texts, you choose how much data you want and you get business extras The O2 website says these include ‘flexing your data once a month, connecting for free at O2 wi-fi hotspots, and enjoying daily offers with Priority.’
+You get unlimited minutes and unlimited texts, you choose how much data you want and you get business extras The O2 website says these include, ‘flexing your data once a month, connecting for free at O2 wi-fi hotspots, and enjoying daily offers with Priority.’

 Share data allowances between employees and use data rollover

 Some of your employees will use more data than others.
 With O2 sharer tariffs, you can share a pot of data allowance between all of them.
-This can help you go for a cheaper data allowance option, since the spare data nor needed by one employee can go to another one automatically.
+This can help you go for a cheaper data allowance option, since the spare data notr needed by one employee can go to another one automatically.

 O2 will roll your data over if you haven’t used it, helping you iron out the peaks and troughs in your data demand.